 Hyperconverged platforms include a hypervisor for virtualized computing, software-defined storage, and virtualized networking, and they typically run on standard off-the-shelf servers.
 This 4-layer stack provides lots of performance power, cost savings and saves rack space, while removing the need for an external SAN.
 This is a true software-defined data center (SDDC) design.
 That’s why it is also referred to as hyperconverged infrastructure (HCI).

 A hyperconverged system can be a fully integrated appliance solution from a single vendor or it can also be purchased as standalone software that can be installed on your existing x86 servers.
-Both options can equally provide a full array of features and benefits.
+Both options (hyperconverged appliance and standalone software) can equally provide a full array of features and benefits.
 The main differences are related to costs, benefits, and deployment options.

 Benefits of HCI

 HCI offers plenty of flexibility for your budget.
 However, the benefits you gain will fluctuate according to your level of investment.
 Typically, the hardware will comprise 80% of your total investment, while software can entail around 20%.
 These factors allow you to be creative and mix the right hardware and software according to your needs.

 Therefore, the amount of performance you want to generate out of this hyperconverged infrastructure model is totally up to your business goals and application requirements.
 You have a world of possibilities within a box capable of running your highest workloads better than your traditional SAN/host design, and each vendor will present you solutions starting from entry-level HDD appliances to high-end all-flash HCI appliances.

 Another one of the benefits of hyperconverged infrastructure is the ability to stack up appliances, also called “nodes,” while gaining both compute power and storage capacity simultaneously.
 This is convenient for scaling as your business grows.
 It truly simplifies your budget projections for the next year because you know exactly how many nodes you will need to acquire according to your growth rate.